PutraGandaD/UrbanFarm_REST_API/README.md

 /api/v1/bahan
 and more...

-See router folder for detailed routes.
+See "routes" folder for detailed routes.
 ```